 Limitations

+The recruitment strategy for the study was opportunistic sampling from Scout groups in the local area.
+Opportunistic sampling offers limitations in the respect that adolescents in a specific localised area may not be demographically or socio-economically representative of the wider population.
+One strength, however, is that because this was a pre-established group, a more pragmatic sample was obtained which included adolescents who would not normally choose to engage in more mindful and creative nature connection activities.
+This is likely to have provided a more balanced view of how acceptable and effective the intervention was.
+Future studies should aim to recruit more diverse populations and to base the sample size on a power calculation.

 Gathering survey or diary data from adolescents can pose challenges, such as problems of validity and reliability, associated with inaccurate assessment, recall bias, and social desirability bias [47].
-Some adolescents did not wish to complete surveys because it was viewed as too similar to performing schoolwork.
-Future research could find more engaging methods of evaluation which appeal to adolescents creativity (e.g. voting with different coloured leaves to represent emotional responses to the session).
+Some adolescents did not wish to complete surveys because it was viewed as too similar to performing schoolwork, this is reflected in the lower numbers of survey completion (43% loss) compared with numbers originally registered for the session.
+Future research could find more engaging methods of evaluation which appeal to adolescents’ creativity.
+For example, Author KM has been piloting a more creative version of the Three Circle Model of Affect measure where adolescents are invited to vote using different coloured leaves or different objects (e.g. sticks, leaves and stones) to represent how they feel in relation to the Three Circle Model of Affect (i.e, Excited, Calm or Anxious) at the start and end of the session.
+Items are placed anonymously in a bag and the guide then transfers these to a drawing of the Three Circles and photographs and counts the number of items corresponding to each emotion (an example can be found in Appendix 1).

 The researchers observed that some adolescents appeared self-conscious about providing interview responses.
 In a paper outlining recommendations for interviewing young people, Ponizovsky-Bergelson et al. [48] suggest that interviews which include encouragement, open-ended questions or question requests (e.g. ‘Can you tell me about your art-work’) produce the richest data.

 This study did attempt to collect heart rate variability (HRV) data.
 However, adolescents were too mobile and continuously adjusted their HRV devices (Polar H10) meaning that devices frequently failed to provide a signal.
 Hence data was only successfully gathered for seven participants, and we do not report this data here as the sample size is too small to be generalisable.

-[49]
+Finally, there is great variability in delivering nature-based programmes and this makes it a challenge to objectively compare the current intervention with interventions assessed in previous studies [49].
+Future research would benefit from the inclusion of a direct control group, which could take the form of mere access to nature vs mere active nature connection interventions.

 Conclusion